Articles

 Floor Framing Plan: The Complete Guide

-3 min read →Framing Plan: What It Is, Types, and How to Make One
+4 min read →Framing Plan: What It Is and the Types You Need

 Floor Framing Plan vs. Floor Plan: What's the Difference?

-A floor plan shows rooms and walls; a floor framing plan shows the joists, beams, and supports beneath them.
-Here's how the two drawings differ and how they work together.
+A floor plan shows the rooms people use; a floor framing plan shows the joists, beams, and bearing walls underneath.
+Compare what each drawing is for.

 2 min read →Load-Bearing Walls in a Floor Framing Plan: How to Identify and Mark Them